hieunc229/acme-middleware/README.md

 ## 4. Licenses

-This library itself hold an MIT license.
+This library itself hold a MIT license.
 Besides, beware that it contains other libraries that hold diferent licenses.

 Dependencies and its licenses: